a-lucas/angular.js-server-ng-cache/README.md

 Then include the file:

-`dist/angular.js-server-ng-cache.min.js` into your HTML, and include the module `angular.js-server-ng-cache`
+`dist/angular.js-server-ng-cache.min.js` into your HTML, and include the module `server-cache`

 ```

-angular.module('yourApp', [ your dependencies..., `angular.js-server-ng-cache']);
+angular.module('yourApp', [ your dependencies..., 'server-cache']);

 ```